Meet our Board

 As an active researcher, Anne is a member of the Early Years Education Research Project team, which has achieved remarkable outcomes for young children living with significant social disadvantages and risk factors through a high quality intensive early education and care program.
 The project is progressing to the replication phase.
 Anne’s involvement in this research project has confirmed her belief in the importance of robust evidence to support policy and practice reforms that can improve children’s outcomes and life trajectories.

-Leslie served as deputy secretary in NSW Education for 20 years, leading strategy, reform and innovative delivery across schooling, early childhood and tertiary education.
-She established the influential Centre for Education Statistics and Evaluation, Australia’s first dedicated hub of education data, evidence and evaluation, and the award-winning Centre for Learning Innovation and Catalyst Lab.
-At the national level, Leslie was long-term chair of the Schools Policy Group, which supports the education Ministerial Council in funding, curriculum, assessment, teaching quality and other central policy reforms.
-She was awarded the Australian Financial Review/Westpac Top 100 Women of Influence for her impact on Australian public affairs and named one of Australia’s top 50 school education innovators.
-With degrees from Harvard University and Cornell University, she currently is a Fellow with the Centre for Policy Development, co-chairing the council on early childhood development, and a UNSW Gonski Institute for Education advisory board member.
+Leslie Loble is Industry Professor at University of Technology Sydney, a Fellow of the Paul Ramsay Foundation and co-chairs a national council on early childhood development, among other appointments.
+Leslie previously served as Deputy Secretary in NSW Education, leading strategy, reform and innovative delivery across schooling, early childhood and tertiary education.
+She established the influential Centre for Education Statistics and Evaluation and the awards-winning Centre for Learning Innovation and Catalyst Lab.
+Nationally, Leslie was long-term chair of the Schooling Policy Group, which supports the education Ministerial Council in funding, curriculum, assessment, teaching quality and other central policy reforms.
+She was awarded the Australian Financial Review/Westpac Top 100 Women of Influence for her impact on Australian public affairs, named one of Australia’s top 50 school education innovators and holds degrees from Harvard University and Cornell University.

 Roger Massy-Greene AM